riteessshh/vritta-news-blog-webapp/README.md

-## News Blog App - React & MERN Stack
+## Vritta News Blog App - React & MERN Stack

 This is a React application for a news blog, built using the MERN stack (MongoDB, Express, React, Node.js) and utilizes the News API to fetch and display news articles.